 Bernard was married twice, and had three children (Jacques, Camille, and Beryl) from his first marriage with Claire Lacarriere.
 He was awarded France’s highest civilian honor, Officier de la Legion d’Honneur.

-After succeeding his father as president of Lacoste in 1963, Bernard Lacoste presided over the international expansion of the group and added women’s wear and accessories to the range.
-During his tenure, Lacoste is credited with making the label more accessible to customers by bringing a wide range of colors to the cotton pique polo shirt, which had been available only in white.
+After succeeding his father as president of Lacoste in 1963, Bernard Lacoste presided over the international expansion of the group by “creating a licensing program with manufacturers that made clothing with the crocodile logo available worldwide.”
+During his tenure, Lacoste is credited with making the label more accessible to customer by bringing a wide range of colors to the cotton pique polo shirt, which had been available only in white.
 He also started a line of sportswear and accessories for women and in 1981 opened the first Lacoste boutique, in Paris.

 In the 1970s, under Bernard’s leadership, the Lacoste polo shirt became the mainstay of the Ivy League “preppy” wardrobe and by the 1980s Lacoste had a $400 million turnover in America alone.
 Though sales subsequently suffered a downturn, Lacoste experienced a resurgence after the recruitment in 2000 of the designer Christophe Lemaire and the development of a new stretch piqué polo shirt for women.